-- ... is designed to support what has been practiced in training, - ... is modified in terms of game duration, size of playing area, and rules to match developmental of participants, - ... offers equal competition opportunities by keeping participants in events rather than eliminating them (A finals, B finals, C finals, round robins, and cross-overs), - ... in early stages, focuses on the process of competing and using recently learned skills in competitive situations-not on results, and - ... is in the "challenge zone" not too difficult or too easy, resulting in close competition without blowouts or humiliating defeats, and cuts down on travel time and cost.
+- ... is designed to support what has been practiced in training, - ... is modified in terms of game duration, size of playing area, and rules to match developmental of participants, - ... offers equal competition opportunities by keeping participants in events rather than eliminating them (A finals, B finals, C finals, round robins, and cross-overs), - ... in early stages, focuses on the process of competing and using recently learned skills in competitive situations-not on results, and - ... is in the "challenge zone"-not too difficult or too easy, resulting in close competition without blowouts or humiliating defeats, and cuts down on travel time and cost.

-TRAIN TO TRAIN EARLY TRAIN TO TRAIN LATE LEARN TO COMPETE AGE RANGE ≈12 to 14 ≈14 to 16 ≈16 to 19 GAME Tripleball (optional) Standard Volleyball PLAYERS 6 v 6 COURT Standard Volleyball Court 2ND CONTACT Catch and toss, catch self-toss and set, or set S et NET HEIGHT 2.20 m (male) / 2.15 m (female) 2.35 m (male) / 2.24 m (female) 2.43 m (male) / 2.24 m (female) BALL Mikasa VUL500 or VQ200W VQ200W-CAN V200W TRANSITION POINTS Teams/players progress from Tripleball to standard volleyball when two-out-of-three serves result in a 3rd offensive contact (smash or tip), the "Two-out-of-three guideline".
+TRAIN TO TRAIN EARLY TRAIN TO TRAIN LATE LEARN TO COMPETE AGE RANGE ≈12 to 14 ≈14 to 16 ≈16 to 19 GAME Tripleball (optional) Standard Volleyball PLAYERS 6 v 6 COURT Standard Volleyball Court 2ND CONTACT Catch and toss, catch self-toss and set, or set S et NET HEIGHT 2.20 m (male) / 2.15 m (female) 2.35 m (male) / 2.24 m (female) 2.43 m (male) / 2.24 m (female) BALL Mikasa VUL500 or VQ200W VQ200W-CAN V200W TRANSITION POINTS Teams/players progress fron result in a 3rd offensive n Tripleball to standard volleyball w contact (smash or tip), the "Two- when two-out-of-three serves out-of-three guideline".
 POSITION SPECIALIZATION No specialization or play 2+ positions.
-No Libero at 14U/15U boys & girls Players focus primarily on one position TEAM SYSTEMS 6-6, 6-3, or 4-2 Offensive Systems / 6-up or 6-back Defensive System 6-2 or 5-1 Offensive Systems / 6-back Defensive System 6-2 or 5-1 Offensive Systems / Bunch Read System ROSTER SIZE 12 players / Teams may also b group of 20 (with 2-3 courts) th 10 for competition.
-This methor environment and more pla d encourages a quality practice 10-14 players PLAYING TIME Fair Play rules apply.
+No Libero at 14U/15U boys & girls Players focus primarily on one position TEAM SYSTEMS 6-6, 6-3, or 4-2 Offensive Systems / 6-up or 6-back Defensive System 6-2 or 5-1 Offensive Systems / 6-back Defensive System 6-2 or 5-1 Offensive Systems / Bunch Read System ROSTER SIZE group of 20 (with 2-3 courts) the street of 20 (wit penefit from training as a larger nen splitting into two groups of d encourages a quality practice aying time for each player.
+10-14 players PLAYING TIME Fair Play rules apply.
 Suggested: All players have played a minimum of 40% match time over the course of the season.
 Suggested: All players have played a minimum of 30% match time over the course of the season.
-COMPETITION LEVEL Some local Some regional Some provincial Some regional Some provincial Some interprovincial Some regional & provincial Some interprovincial Some national / Some international for national teams MEANINGFUL COMPETITIONS A blowout is defined as a 2-0 loss (e.g., 25-17, 25-18) and the combined points of the match was 50 to 35 or less.
-While there are many reasons for a blowout (i.e., team has an "off" game, team is "training" through competition and isn't concerned about winning, too long or short a break between matches, general inconsistency of play for youth volleyball, etc.) groups delivering events can aim to design the competition structure to have no more than 25% blowouts.
+COMPETITION LEVEL Some local Some regional Some provincial Some regional & provincial Some interprovincial Some national / Some international for national teams MEANINGFUL COMPETITIONS 50 to 35 or less.
+While there ar is "training" through competiti between matches, general ir ess (e.g., 25-17, 25-18) and the co e many reasons for a blowout (i.e. on and isn't concerned about win aconsistency of play for youth volle e competition structure to have no , team has an "off" game, team ning, too long or short a break eyball, etc.) groups delivering